kaiser185/coolaps/README.md

 ## Bootstrapping your application
 Within the _sample-src_ folder, you will find a minimal working example of a COOLAPS web server that leverages SWI-Prolog's HTTP server libraries.
 In addition, and for convenience, the _clpfd_ library is autoloaded making declarative integer arithmetic predicates available everywhere by default.
 This can be used as your starting point for creating your own COOLAPS application.

+In terms of action programming through the special flux kernel, we have included its source and made it available as a category.
+To include it within your application you must add the _sflux_ category into the objects that will use it, as you cannot directly use a category as a standalone object.
+This category is fully documented and is a faithful port of the original special flux kernel exposing the following predicates: _holds/2_ _holds/3_ _minus/3_ _plus/3_ _update/4_.
+In addition, should you wish to perform actions as side-effects into either a simulation or the real world, a base version of a _execute/3_ predicate is provided, but you will need to provide adequate definitions of _perform/1_ and _state\_update/3_ at a minimum within your container object.
+You are free, however, to change the arities and behavior of these predicates as you please to fit your particular application.